 If the cabbage rolls were frozen, thaw them in the refrigerator.
 I like to thaw them directly in the dish I will be baking them in.
 If fresh, go straight to step 1 below.

+Step 1: Boil Water & Arrange Cabbage Rolls in Dish.
 Preheat the oven to 350°F. Boil some water in a kettle.
 Arrange the cabbage rolls in a casserole dish.
 If you are baking a large amount at once, they can be layered on top of each other.

+Step 2: Pour Boiling Water Over the Rolls.
 Pour just enough boiling water over the cabbage rolls to cover them.

-Cover the casserole dish with a lid and bake in the preheated oven for 1 hour.
-Remove from oven and let sit for 5 minutes with the lid on.
+Step 4.
+Rest.
+Remove from oven and let sit for 5 to 10 minutes with the lid on.
 If there is water left in the casserole dish afterwards, you can drain it.

+Step 5: Serve.
 Serve the cabbage rolls!

 Slow Cooker Instructions

-Layer the uncooked cabbage rolls in the crock pot.
-Pour boiling water over top (just enough to almost cover them).
-Cook on high for at least 4 hours or on low for 8 hours.
+- Cook on high for at least 4 hours or on low for 8 hours.

 How To Freeze Raw Cabbage Rolls